OngoingAIOngoingAI Docs

 4. Check your collector or tracing UI for spans with service name ongoingai-gateway.

 You should see at least two spans: one for the inbound request and one for the upstream proxy call.
+With auth enabled, you will also see gateway.auth and gateway.route child spans.

 Troubleshooting